rickardlindberg/rickardlindberg.me/writing/search-and-replace-in-vim/index.markdown

 ## In a single file

-The basic substitute pattern I use is the following:

-    :%s/\<Foo\>/Bar/gc
+When I want to rename something in a single file, I do the following:

+* Place the cursor somewhere on the word I want to rename.
+* Hit `,rw` (rename word).
-* `%` makes the substitute work in the whole file.
+* Customize the pre-entered substitute command if needed.
+Usually I just need to edit the replacement.
-* The brackets around `Foo` (`\<` and `\>`) ensure that it only matches `Foo` if it is not part of another word.
-For example, it matches `Foo`, but not `FooBar` or `GetFoo`.
-This is almost always what I want.
-Say I want to rename a function called `getCategory`, then I want to avoid renaming something called `getCategoryId`.
-* `g` makes it replace all occurances on a line.
+* Hit enter.
-* `c` makes me confirm each substituation.
-Textual search and replace is not 100% accurate, and therefore I like to manually confirm each substitution.
+* Hit y/n to confirm each substitution.

-Usually I want to rename the thing that is under the cursor.
-When I enter the substitute command I can hit `<C-r><C-w>` to insert the word that is under the cursor, like this:

-    :%s/\<<C-r><C-w>\>/replacement/gc

-This type of search and replace I do very often.
-I have automated the process with Vim script.
-Let's start with the mapping:
+Now I will explain how I have built this workflow.
+Let me start with the
+mapping:

     map ,rw :call SubstituteInFile(expand("<cword>"))<CR>

-The first thing that happens when I hit `,rw` (rename word) is that `expand("<cword>")` is evaluated.
+The first thing that happens when I hit `,rw` is that `expand("<cword>")` is evaluated.
 It returns the word that is under the cursor.
-(In the same way that typing `<C-r><C-w>` does.)
 That word gets passed to `SubstituteInFile`:

     function!
 SubstituteInFile(text)
         execute GetSubstituteCommand("%", a:text)
     endfunction

 It calls `GetSubstituteCommand` with the `%` range and the passed in text.
 The search command that is returned gets executed.
-This is the equivalent of typing the following:

-    :%s/\<Foo\>/Bar/gc

 Here is `GetSubstituteCommand`:

     function!
 GetSubstituteCommand(range, term)
       return a:range . "s" . input(":s", "/\\<" . a:term . "\\>/" . a:term . "/gc\<C-f>F/F/l")
     endfunction

 The call to `input` makes it possible for me to edit the substitute command before I proceed.
-Usually I just need to modify the replacement.
 The last bit in the input `\<C-f>F/F/l` drops me into the command-line window and moves the cursor to the first character of the replacement.
 That way I can quickly edit it.
-Say I make the following call: `GetSubstituteCommand("%", "getCategory")`.
+Say I make the following call:
+`GetSubstituteCommand("%", "getCategory")`.
 The command-line window shows the following with the cursor placed over `g` in the replacement:

     /\<getCategory\>/getCategory/gc

 Say I type `cwfetchCategory<CR>` (change word, type `fetchCategory`, hit enter).
-The return value is then:
+The return value is the following:

     %s/\<getCategory\>/fetchCategory/gc

-That's the basics.
-Whenever I want to rename something in a file, I do the
-following:
+Running execute on that command is the equivalent of typing the following:

+    :%s/\<getCategory\>/fetchCategory/gc

+Let me explain how this substitute command works:

+* `%` makes the substitute work in the whole file.
+* The brackets around `getCategory` (`\<` and `\>`) ensure that it only matches `getCategory` if it is not part of another word.
+For example, it matches `getCategory`, but not `getCategoryId` or `ungetCategory`.
+This is almost always what I want.
+* `g` makes it replace all occurrences on a line.
+Not just the first.
+* `c` makes me confirm each substitution.
+Textual search and replace is not 100% accurate, and therefore I like to manually confirm each substitution.

+So the Vim script I have written for renames in a single file is basically just to help me type the substitute command I use most ofter faster.

+## Across multiple files

+The problem with renames is that they are not always local to a file.
+If I rename a function I also need to use the new name in all files where that function is called.
+My workflow involves both the grep command and the substitute command.
+It looks like this:

 * Place the cursor somewhere on the word I want to rename.
-* Hit `,rw`.
+* Hit `,mrw` (multiple rename word).
-* Edit the replacement and customize the substitute command if needed.
+* Customize the pre-entered grep command if needed.
 * Hit enter.
+* Customize the pre-entered substitute command if needed.
+Usually I just need to edit the replacement.
+* Hit enter.
 * Hit y/n to confirm each substitution.

-## Across multiple files

-The problem with renames is that they are not always local to the file.
-If I rename a function I also need to use the new name in all files where that function is called.

-Vim's substitute command does not work across files, so I use [ack](http://beyondgrep.com/) from within Vim to find all matches.
-In my `.vimrc` I have this:

-    set grepprg=ack

-Then I find all matches like this:

-    :grep -w 'getCategory'

-The `-w` flag is the equivalent of Vim's `\<` and `\>`.

-When grep have run, the cursor is placed on the line of the first match.
-Then I run the following substitute command:

-    s/\<getCategory\>/fetchCategory/gc

-This is the same substitute command as previously, except there is no percent sign here.
-Here I want the substitute command to work only on the line where ack found a match, not on the whole file.

-Then I go to the next match and run the substitute command again and repeat that process until all matches have been processed.

-This is of course a lot of manual work that can be automated with Vim script.
-Let's start with the mapping:
+Now I will explain how I have built this workflow.
+Let me start with the
+mapping:

     map ,mrw :call SubstituteInCodebase(expand("<cword>"))<CR>

-When I hit `,mrw` (multiple rename word), the word under the cursor is passed to `SubstituteInCodebase`:
+When I hit `,mrw`, the word under the cursor is passed to `SubstituteInCodebase`:

     function!
 SubstituteInCodebase(text)
         let grepCommand = GetGrepCommand(a:text)